ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 module.exports.ArticleModel = ArticleModel;
 {% endhighlight %}

-In this file, connection to the database implemented and objects schemas declared.
-Articles will contain pictures objects.
+In this file, connection to the database is implemented and object scheme are declared.
+Articles will contain picture objects.
 A variety of complex validation can be implemented here as well.

-Here I will use [nconf](https://github.com/flatiron/nconf) module to store there database path.
-Also let's move there server port number.
+I will use [nconf](https://github.com/flatiron/nconf) module to store there database path.
+Also, let's move a server port number there.
 The module is installed by `npm i nconf`.
 Custom wrapper will be `libs/config.js`.

 {% highlight js %}
 var nconf = require('nconf');